sposzwa/university-living-world/README.md

 # Living World
 ## Short description
-An exercise for "Advanced C++" lecture in my university.
+An exercise for "Advanced C++" lecture at my university.
 Project consist of living world simulation in terminal window.
 World consist of different organisms that can attack each other or reproduce.
 Project implements serialization for saving and loading state of simulation.